joyness/joyness.github.io/_pages/about.md

 - Digital Logic and Digital System Design, 2023-2024-1/2024-2025-1/2025-2026-1

 # 🔥 News
+- Jul.
+13, 2026: Our paper entitled “<b>Quantum-Inspired Bio-Optimization for Robust Received Signal Strength-Based Underwater Target Localization in Noisy Stratified Acoustic Environments</b>” has been published in <i>Journal of Marine Science and Engineering</i>.
 - Apr.
 15, 2026: Our paper entitled “<b>Environment-Aware Enhanced Distributed Target Localization in UWOSNs with Unknown Path Loss Exponent and Heavy-Tailed Noise</b>” has been accepted in <i>IEEE Internet of Things Journal</i>.
 - Mar.
 20, 2026: Our paper entitled “<b>Polar codes construction and synchronization algorithm for efficient transmission of underwater situational awareness information in autonomous ship navigation</b>” has been accepted in <i>Ocean Engineering</i>.
 - Mar.
 9, 2026: Our paper entitled “<b>An Anonymous and Revocable Authentication Scheme with Session Key Agreement for V2R Communications</b>” has been accepted in <i>IEEE Transactions on Vehicular Technology</i>.